Interesting

 On the right, a nonvolatile solute has been dissolved into the solvent.
 Nonvolatile means that the solute itself has little tendency to evaporate.
 Because some of the surface is now occupied by solute particles, there is less room for solvent molecules.
 This results in less solvent being able to evaporate.

-READ ALSO: What is the Lord of the Rings theme song called?
+READ ALSO: What is the pulling force of a black hole?

 What happens to the solvent during evaporation?